Wine Critic and Wine Blogger. WSET Certified. Instagram : @odedis.wine.reviews

 It is time for some Merlot on this #MerlotThursday.
 Let's bring Merlot back!

-Very pretty color of ruby with a wide reddish rim.
+Dark ruby/ inky in color with a reddish rim.

 Medium plus in body with medium acidity.